IgnaLog/react-movies/readme.md

-# OMDB Movie React App
+# OMDB Movies React App

 This application belongs to the set of tutorials made with React.